|

 those is to examine areas where proactive policies could prevent future

-Most boards miss the opportunity to examine, for example, whether the organization is receiving
+the opportunity to examine, for example, whether the

 basket - perhaps government funding or grants.